-The observed variations in asymmetry amplitude with ring tilt in the A128.0 and B96.5 regions are well-matched, both in amplitude and general trend with $|B{\text{eff}}|$ , by their corresponding models (I and III, respectively).
-The weaker asymmetry in the B ring is a direct consequence of the smaller wake contrast: in the inner B ring SIZE model, $\tau{\text{gap}} \sim 0.3 - 0.4$ , or at least 3 times that in the A ring IDE model (Table 3).
-The outer B ring observations (B113.7) are also matched reasonably well by the B ring $\tau{\text{dyn}} = 1.5$ IDE model.
+The observed variations in asymmetry amplitude with ring tilt in the A128.0 and B96.5 regions are well-matched, both in amplitude and general trend with $|B{eff}|$, by their corresponding models (I and III, respectively).
+The weaker asymmetry in the B ring is a direct consequence of the smaller wake contrast: in the inner B ring SIZE model, $\tau{gap} \sim 0.3$ -0.4, or at least 3 times that in the A ring IDE model (Table 3).
+The outer B ring observations (B113.7) are also matched reasonably well by the B ring $\tau{dyn} = 1.5$ IDE model.
 Here, the observed dependence of the asymmetry amplitude on elevation is very weak, which is also the case in Model IV.
 Formally, the estimated wake parameters listed in Table 3 would suggest that the maximum asymmetry amplitude would be reached at rather large elevations (26° for B96.5 and 22° for B113.7).

-In the outer A ring (A135.0), the observed asymmetry amplitude is about 2/3 that in the mid-A ring (A128.0), although the trend with ring tilt is very similar in the two regions (Fig. 27).
-It is similar to that of our standard A ring SIZE model (model II in the figure), suggesting that the reduced asymmetry near the A ring outer edge could reflect a more extended size distribution.
+In the outer A ring (A135.0), the observed asymmetry amplitude is about 2/3 that in the mid-A ring (A128.0), although the trend with ring tilt is very similar in the two regions (Fig. 24).
+It is similar to that of our standard A ring SIZE model (Model II in the figure), suggesting that the reduced asymmetry near the A ring outer edge could reflect a more extended size distribution.
 Alternatively, it could result from the increased clumpiness of the wakes resulting from the weaker tidal shear.
-However, as discussed earlier, this trend is very gradual.
+However, as discussed earlier, this latter trend is too gradual to account for the observed decrease in amplitude of almost 30%.
 To obtain an amplitude vs. elevation curve similar to that in Model II, the Saturnocentric distance of the standard A ring IDE model would have to be increased by nearly 25%, from 130,000 km to about 165,000 km (see Table 3).
 In actuality, the distances of the compared ring regions differ only by 5%.

-6.2.2.
+5.2.2.
 Minimum longitude variations for selected regions

 Overall, the trends in asymmetry amplitude with ring tilt for the four selected regions are well-matched by their corresponding dynamical models.
-We now compare how well the observed longitude of minimum brightness $\theta{\min}$ is matched by the model predictions for these regions.
-In Fig. 27 at right, the inner B ring and mid-A ring observations are fairly similar, showing a gradual shift of the minimum away from the ansa with increased elevation.
-This trend is well matched by our standard IDE model (see Fig. 15).
-In contrast, for A135.0 there is a very clear shift of the minimum away from the ansa.
+We now compare how well the observed longitude of minimum brightness θ{min} is matched by the model predictions for these regions.
+In Fig. 24 at right, the inner B ring and mid-A ring observations are fairly similar, showing a gradual shift of the minimum away from the ansa with increased elevation.
+This trend is well matched by the IDE Models I and III (see Fig. 14).
+In contrast, for A135.0 there is a very clear shift of the minimum towards the ansa with increased |B|.
 At some level, this is expected from the gradual degradation of wakes into clumps as the shear is reduced at larger distances.
-However, for a given Saturnocentric distance the clumping of wakes is always stronger for SIZE than for IDE models and there is a clear increase in the pitch angle in the centers of the SIZE model wakes (SKF2004).
-This is due to the higher maximum packing density for the case of a size distribution, which increases the effective mass density for a fixed internal particle density.
-The change in the outer A ring may thus be associated with a broader size distribution in this region.
-The standard A ring SIZE model, with a similar shift in the longitude of minimum and a reduction in the asymmetry amplitude, provides a good match to the outermost A ring.
+However, for a given Saturnocentric distance the clumping of wakes is always stronger for SIZE than for IDE models and there is a clear increase in the pitch angle in the centers of the